Samueldamil/Drum_machine/README.md

 [DRUM MACHINE](https://codepen.io/Damilare-Edun/pen/MWLxJXG)
 ## Description
-Drum Machine is Project from freeCodeCamp to display different sounds of a drum pad.
+Drum Machine is Project from freeCodeCamp to display different sounds of a drum pad using HTML, Bootstrap, and JavaScript.